 In the meantime, we have added some villages that we think are no less magical and special, discover them with us and your MalagaCar!

 Magical villages of Malaga

-Currently there are 6 villages that meet the criteria established by the association, which are Alfarnate, Benamocarra, Canillas de Aceituno, Comares, El Borge in the Axarquia and Atajate in the Genal Valley, in the Serrania de Ronda.
+Currently there are 6 villages that meet the criteria established by the association: Alfarnate, Benamocarra, Canillas de Aceituno, Comares, El Borge in the Axarquia.
+And Atajate in the Genal Valley, in Serrania de Ronda.

-We introduce you to each village and from the official website you can obtain a personalised Magic Villages Passport which allows you to obtain prizes and discounts on visits to monuments and museums in the magic villages.
+We introduce you to each village and from the official website you can obtain a personalised Magic Villages Passport.
+This allows you to obtain prizes and discounts on visits to monuments and museums in the magical villages of Malaga.